Sellers Surveys

 What is a Seller’s Survey?

-A seller’s survey is a report on the condition and value of a property.
-It is arranged and paid for by the seller before the property goes on the market.
-The aim is simple: instead of every buyer ordering their own survey, the seller provides a report upfront.
-This gives potential buyers early access to key information about the property’s condition.
+A seller’s survey is a report on the condition and value of a property that is arranged and paid for by the seller before the home is marketed.
+The aim is to provide prospective buyers with early access to information about the property’s condition, helping them make informed decisions before offering.

 Sellers Survey